 Up to this time Harry Tancred, unlike his older brother George, had not taken an active interest in the Turf.
 Born in Balmain in May 1897 and one of six brothers in a household of ten children, he was educated at St Joseph’s Catholic Boys College at Rozelle, before the family – who were even then involved in the meat trade – moved to New Zealand during Harry’s youth.
 Big, strong, and a natural athlete, Harry was a good footballer who was soon playing first grade for one of the Wellington clubs at the age of just seventeen.
 So good was he in fact that in 1919 and 1921 he represented New Zealand on Rugby League tours to Australia.
 It was after that second tour that Harry Tancred decided to stay in Australia, and in 1923, during a visit by a representative Maori team, changed colours and played as a forward for N.S.W.
 I might mention that most of the Tancred clan returned to Sydney at around the same time to build their family’s meat business and Harry’s younger brothers, Jim and Arnold, each later toured Great Britain with the famous 1927 Waratahs Rugby Union team.

 It was brother George, however, who had first established the critical connection with trainer Jack Jamieson – their shared New Zealand experiences helped forge the bond – and during the thirties’ George Tancred emerged as one of Australia’s most spectacular punters, usually plunging on horses only owned by himself or Jamieson.
+Or in the empurpled prose of a turf correspondent for The Truth newspaper: “‘Twas a great day for George Tancred when bullocks were invented.
+That great judge of meat, who’s made grand upon grand out of anything from veal to prime steers, has slapped it on in thousands when a Jamieson-trained cuddy has been stepped out with the idea of lassooing those bellowing bookmakers.”
 As we have seen, George was one of the three principals – along with Jamieson and jockey Ted Bartle – who was ousted for twelve months by V.R.C. stewards in November 1935 over the form reversal of the horse Country Party.
 Harry Tancred, by contrast, had maintained a relatively low public profile on the Turf, largely on account of the series of rather moderate gallopers that had hitherto carried his registered colours of ‘pale blue, black sash, red arm-bands, red cap’.
 That was now about to change in rather dramatic fashion with the acquisition of this mountain of a racehorse.

 High Caste was distinguished not just by his size but by the peculiar roan colour that flecked his rich, red coat and gave rise to his sobriquet of the “Strawberry Bull”.
 The colt cut a swath through Melbourne’s best youngsters with easy wins in his only three appearances in the Alma Stakes at Caulfield and the Sires’ Produce Stakes and Ascot Vale Stakes at Flemington.
 Those three wins gave bookmakers an early taste of Harry Tancred in the betting ring.
 He could fairly plaster it on at times, and when he got to work a horse could tighten like a fat woman’s corset.
 Was it any wonder the ring served High Caste up at 4/9 for the Sires’ at Randwick?
 At least it enabled Jack Cush and his close associates to get 14/1 and better for their money about Reading.